gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 links a plugin from filesystem to the next free memory slot. or upload via web ui

 unlink X
-unlinks (deletes) the plugin Nr x from system
+unlinks (deletes) the plugin Nr x from system, 0 deletes all plugins from system

 iniz X
 initializes the plugin Nr x (attaches it to Tasmota) iniz 0 initializes all drivers